semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 Semgrep CI runs fully in your build environment: **your code is never sent anywhere**.
 :::

-## Getting started
+**Note**: Semgrep CI is a subcommand of Semgrep CLI, so you can test the code and behavior of Semgrep CI on your machine by running `semgrep ci`.

+## Adding Semgrep CI to your repository

 Semgrep CI behaves like other static analysis and linting tools: it runs a set of user-configured rules and returns a non-zero exit code if there are findings, resulting in its job showing a ✅ or ❌.

-Start by copying the below relevant template for your CI provider.
-Read through the comments in the template to adjust when and what Semgrep CI scans, selecting pull and merge requests, full scans on your trunk branch, or both.
+Copy the relevant template for your CI provider from the sections below.
+Read through the comments in the template to adjust Semgrep CI scan settings, selecting pull and merge requests, full scans on your branch.

 Once Semgrep CI is running, explore the [Semgrep Registry](https://semgrep.dev/explore) to find and add more project-specific rules.